oliwang/oliwang.github.io/content/garden/Blog/BNW011  - Exploring OpenAI API and Pynecone.md

 ![CA | 300](https://m.media-amazon.com/images/W/IMAGERENDERING_521856-T2/images/I/51fqA1WvlrL.jpg)

 - There are 168 hours in a week.
-- Most people have false believes about how much time they spend working and how much time they relax and spend on activities such as watching TV.
+- Most people have false beliefs about how much time they spend working and how much time they relax and spend on activities such as watching TV.
 Before making decisions about time, keep a record of how you actually spend your day and week first.
-- Record, Analyze, Prioritize, Outsource, Improve.
+- Record, Analyze, Prioritize, Outsource, and Improve.
 - If you want to use your time efficiently, plan ahead.
 Plan your leisure time as well.
-- If you have read a dozon of time-management/productivity books, like me, nothing really new in this book.
+- If you have read a dozen of time-management/productivity books, like me, there is nothing really new in this book.